Willandra Lakes Region: New South Wales State Heritage listing

 Willandra's archaeological record demonstrates continuous human occupation of the area for at least 40,000 years.
 It was part of the history of inland exploration (Burke and Wills expedition) and of the development of the pastoral industry in western New South Wales.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The area contains a relict lake system whose sediments, geomorphology and soils contain an outstanding record of low-altitude, non-glaciated Pleistocene landscape.
 The area contains outstanding examples of lunettes including Chibnalwood Lunette, the largest clay lunette in the world.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

-Living in the area provides the opportunity to experience the natural harshness and beauty through all seasons.
-The Willandra's traditionally affiliated Aboriginal people proudly identify themselves with this land.
+The area has a natural harshness and beauty through all seasons.
+The Willandra's traditionally affiliated Aboriginal people identify themselves with this land.
 The Willandra's primary producer landholder families have links with the European settlement of the region.
 The remoteness of the area creates the neighbourly support and a sense of community, in times of need whilst at the same time the isolation promotes self-sufficiency.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The region has a Pleistocene archaeological record of outstanding value for world pre-history and is significant for understanding early cultural development in this region.
 The area is the site of discovery of the Mungo Geomagnetic Excursion, one of the most recent major changes of the earth's magnetic field.
 The area is capable of yielding information relating to the evolution of climates and environments in south-eastern Australia.
 It has importance in understanding the reversal of the Earth's magnetic field.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The area is representative of south-east Australian lunettes or dry lake beds with wind blown dunes on their eastern margins and flat floors.